ICT4H/simplefeed/README.md

             <entry>..</entry>
         </feed>

 The recent document can also be accessed through its permanent URL, which is represented with a "via" link.
-Once the server has archived the current recent document, it will create a new one and leave the via link intact.
+Once the feed provider has archived the current recent document, it will create a new one and leave the via link intact.

     <?xml version="1.0">
         <feed xmlns="http://www.w3.org/2005/Atom">